inState<State>¶

 inState<Loading> is just an “entry point” that describes that anything inside this block should only be executed while the state machine is currently in a state that matches the given class.

-Let’s take a more closer look at 3 basic elements onEnter, on<Action> and collectWhileInState as we build our state machine.
+Let’s take a closer look at three basic elements, onEnter, on<Action> and collectWhileInState, as we build our state machine.